by Lisa McGrimmon

 They have hundreds of customers with website traffic in the top .5% of all online sites.
 As of this writing, my own site is in the top .5%, and traffic is growing.

 What does reaching the top .5% mean?
-There are about 200 million sites online.
-If you're in the top .5%, that means you get more traffic than 199 million other sites online.
+There are about 170 million sites online.
+If you're in the top .5%, that means you get more traffic than almost 169 million other sites online.
 That's traffic you can build a business on.

-I have more readers than 199 million other websites.
+I have more readers than about 169 million other websites.
 I achieved that with no initial knowledge about building an online business, and no staff.
 It's just me, working at home by myself using what SiteSell teaches me.

 Results - Support - Integrity